Barry Venison: Galatasaray

-At the end of the 1994–95 season, after 130 appearances for Newcastle, Venison was on the move.
-As his career reached its twilight years, Venison decided to try his luck abroad signing for Galatasaray in Turkey on 31 May 1995 for £750,000.
-He was one of many British footballers recruited by coach Graeme Souness, who had been his manager during his final year at Liverpool earlier in the decade.
+At the end of the 1994–95 season, after 130 appearances for Newcastle, Venison signed for Galatasaray in Turkey on 31 May 1995 for £750,000.
+He was one of several British footballers recruited by coach Graeme Souness, who had been his manager during his final year at Liverpool earlier in the decade.

 Southampton

 Venison spent just under 5 months with the Turkish side, playing eight games, before he was on the move once more.
 He joined Southampton for £850,000 on 25 October 1995.
 He played 22 Premier League games that season as Southampton avoided relegation on goal difference and reached the FA Cup quarter finals.

 He played two more games for the Saints in the 1996–97 season (by which time Souness was manager of Southampton, the third club Venison had played under him at), before he suffered a back injury which led to him announcing his retirement from playing on 20 October 1996 at the age of 32.